No Basement Bunker?

 You DO have a basement bunker?

 If you have a basement, that’s great!
 Now be ready to use it.
-Prepare it every season and drill use as a safe zone with your family.
+Prepare it every season and perform drills to use it as a safe zone with your family.
 A tornado or emergency kit is recommended.
-It’s also a good idea to store some fresh water, non perishable foods and survival gear.
+It’s also a good idea to store some freshwater, non-perishable foods, and survival gear.
 This way you’ll be ready for any emergency….or any unexpected situation, like the current coronavirus pandemic.

 UPDATE: We have found an interesting possible solution – Backcountry Containers builds extremely sturdy housing modules that can be used as underground bunkers or secure above-ground earth shelter homes.
 Combine different modules to build a steel-reinforced castle of your own!
 We found them at EAA 2013.
 They donated a housing unit to a family in need after the El Reno, Oklahoma twister on May 8, 2013.